 Simplify design

-Mobile devices have limited screen real estate, so it is important to maintain a clean and uncluttered design.
-Avoid intricate images and animations, focusing on simplicity and ease of use.
+Mobile devices have limited screen space, so it is important to maintain a clean and uncluttered design.
+Avoid complex images and animations, focusing on simplicity and ease of use.

 Prioritise content